myopjs/vue-myop-demos/host/README.md

 <br/>
 <br/>

-👉 For more details about Myop, see the [Myop documentation](https://docs.myop.dev/).
+👉 For more details about Myop, check out the [Myop documentation](https://docs.myop.dev/) site.